 The YWSP is building partnerships with organisations such as the National Trust, Historic Environment Scotland, Young Norfolk Arts Trust and the Heritage Education Trust to create unique access-all-areas opportunities for young writers, all over the country.
 We are also developing events for teachers and librarians.

-So far in 2017, YWSP’s director Alan Caig Wilson has run Imagining History events in Edinburgh, the Borders, Dumfries & Galloway, the Isle of Man, Northamptonshire, Norfolk, and Suffolk.
+In 2017, YWSP’s director Alan Caig Wilson ran Imagining History events in Edinburgh, the Borders, Dumfries & Galloway, the Isle of Man, Northamptonshire, Norfolk, and Suffolk.
 You can find details of these here.
-He is now developing further workshops around the UK.
+The final workshop in the 2017 series will take place at Trinity House of Leith on 27th October.
+To find out all about it go here.

 Alan would love to hear from you if you’re interested in attending or hosting an Imagining History event.
 Please email him at YWSPrize@outlook.com.